-They are not completely guaranteed to prevent any risk but they do greatly reduce the risk.
-Latex condoms are the most effective but for those who are sensitive or allergic to latex, condoms made of polyurethane are also available and will help to reduce the risk of picking up an STI.
+Latex condoms are the most effective but for those who are sensitive or allergic to latex, condoms made of polyurethane are also available.

 Condoms are free from ECHO sexual health clinics.
 Simply walk in and we’ll provide you with free condoms.